Why Use Instagram for Business?

 Facebook will optimize your ads over time to show to people within your target audience who have demonstrated a propensity to click on ads such as yours.
 Consider this objective the jack of all trades.
 With the Traffic objective, the click is the desired action, regardless of what the user when they arrive on the website.
 The Traffic objective supports all 5 ad types.

 - Engagement: This initiative supports video ads, image ads, and slideshow ads.
 You can use Engagement ads to promote a specific offer as well.
-The engagement objective’s purpose is to generate engagement in your ad or post.
+The engagement objective aims to generate engagement in your ad or post.

 For Instagram’s purposes, this is probably the objective that you use the most since it is geared towards engagement in the form of likes, comments, and shares.
-Since engagement on your posts helps to generate exposure on Instagram, the engagement objective has far-reaching ancillary benefits such as driving followers as well.
+Since engagement on your posts helps generate exposure on Instagram, the engagement objective has far-reaching ancillary benefits such as driving followers.

 You can then serve that audience more relevant ads in the future.
 Remember, you want to make the most of your advertising dollars, so why not serve ads to people you know are already interested in what you have to say or offer.As a side note, just because you are using video, does not mean you have to choose the Video Views objective.
 Videos can be used within other campaign objectives as well.

 So why use Video View’s objective?
 I would like to introduce you to the new ThruPlay metric.
 What is ThruPlay?
-A ThruPlay is counted every time your video is watched to either to completion, or at least 15 seconds if your video is longer than 15 seconds.
-After introducing ThruPlay as a metric for Video View campaigns in late 2018, Facebook is now making ThruPlay as the default optimization metric for the Video Views objective.
+A ThruPlay is counted every time your video is watched to completion or at least 15 seconds if your video is longer than 15 seconds.
+After introducing ThruPlay as a metric for Video View campaigns in late 2018, Facebook is now making ThruPlay the default optimization metric for the Video Views objective.

-With that information aside, Lead generation ads make an extremely useful tool for quickly gathering leads without the hassle of creating a separate landing page.
+With that information aside, Lead generation ads make a handy tool for quickly gathering leads without the hassle of creating a separate landing page.

-Facebook makes this process, even more, easier by presenting the user with a form that’s pre-populated with information from their Facebook or Instagram profile once they click on an ad.
-The remaining information if there is any, can be completed in a few easy taps.
+Facebook makes this process even easier by presenting the user with a pre-populated form with information from their Facebook or Instagram profile once they click on an ad.
+If there is any, the remaining information can be completed in a few easy taps.

 First, you’ll need to make sure you have a Facebook pixel placed on your website.
-Once that pixel is placed on the website or landing page you will need to create a customer conversion.
-As an FYI these two steps should be done before you begin any advertising on Instagram or Facebook.
+Once that pixel is placed on the website or landing page, you must create a customer conversion.
+As an FYI, these two steps should be done before you begin any advertising on Instagram or Facebook.

 Types of Instagram Ads